splunk/public-o11y-docs/sp-oncall/spoc-integrations/fusionreactor-cloud-integration-guide-victorops.rst

-FusionReactor Cloud moves FusionReactor from being an on-premise monitor into a Hybrid monitoring solution - extending FR’s feature set to enhance the monitoring, historic data analysis and alerting capability to new levels.
+FusionReactor Cloud moves FusionReactor from being an on-premise monitor into a Hybrid monitoring solution - extending FR's feature set to enhance the monitoring, historic data analysis and alerting capability to new levels.
 The following guide will walk you through this integration.